arincdemir/leetcode_solutions/README.md

 ### 1267.
 Count Servers that Communicate
 For this question, initialize 2 arrays named rows and colums.
 In these arrays we will count how many servers are in each row and each column.
 Do a double for loop for updating these arrays and increment the row and the column of the found server.
 After that, for each server in a row and column, if the respective row in rows is bigger than 1 (meaning there is more than one server in that row) or the column is bigger than one, increment the answer.

+### 1329.
+Sort the Matrix Diagonally
+Nothing fancy here, just going over the diagonals and sorting them.

 ### 1339.
 Maximum Product of Splitted Binary Tree
 Since the sum of all the tree is constant, in order to maximize the product, we want to make the splits as close as to half of the sum.
 First I find the sum of all subtrees and put them into a list.
 Then I find the closes split to half of the total sum using a for loop on sums list.